samjamesobrien/TicTacToe/README.md

 # Tic Tac Toe

-A secured web app to play Tic Tac Toe against a dummy computer opponent.
+A secured web app to play Tic Tac Toe against a dummy computer opponent, forked from https://github.com/randomvlad/TicTacToe.git and modified to provide some small interview coding challenges.

 ## Features & Notes
 * Play a game on a 3x3 board with an option to go first or after the computer opponent.
 * Computer opponent's AI chooses random squares, except when going first in which case the center tile is always picked.
 * User game data is persisted to an in-memory database.
 As long as the server is not restarted, a player can leave and return to finish an in-progress game.
 * App is secured with a username & password login.
-Database is seeded with two usernames `rick` and `morty`.
-Both have the same password `pickle`.
+Database is seeded with one username `horatio` with password `hertz`.
 * UI renders each time through a full page refresh in the name of simplicity.
 * For more info about the project and lessons learned, see: [Little Code Gems](docs/code-gems.md).
 * Unit tests: [src/test/java/tictactoe/*](src/test/java/tictactoe)